VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Introduction

 \section{Introduction}

-Video world models learn to simulate environmental dynamics by generating future frame sequences conditioned on past observations and control signals, such as actions or camera trajectory~\cite{lecun2022path,ha2018world,chen2025deepverse,huang2025voyager,mao2025yume}.
+Video world models learn to simulate world dynamics by generating future frame sequences conditioned on past observations and control signals, such as actions or camera trajectories~\cite{lecun2022path,ha2018world,chen2025deepverse,huang2025voyager,mao2025yume}.
 They provide a unified interface for visual prediction~\cite{hafner2023mastering}, navigation~\cite{bar2025navigation}, and manipulation~\cite{ferraro2025focus}.
-However, the reliance on video introduces a fundamental challenge: while an ideal world model should simulate the full 4D spatiotemporal space to reflect our physical reality, videos inherently operate dynamics in the projected 2D image plane.
+However, the reliance on video introduces a fundamental challenge: while an ideal world model should simulate the full 4D spatiotemporal space to reflect our physical reality, videos inherently capture dynamics in the projected 2D image plane.